 Cumulative vs. Non-Cumulative Fixed Deposits: What should you choose?

 Jatin was planning to leave his job and start his own venture.
 But there was a huge risk associated with it.
 He wanted to secure his finances.
 He also wanted to ensure a certain amount of income every month.
-So, he locked a part of his savings in a non-cumulative fixed deposit (FD) account.
+So, he locked a part of his savings in a Fixed Deposit (FD) Account.
 The dividends helped him pay his child’s school fees.
 The money also paid for his household expenses until his earnings stabilised.

 Both cumulative and non-cumulative FDs have many advantages and disadvantages.